silverjuke/silverjuke/docs/plugins.md

 The following chapters describes how to write plugins for Silverjuke using the Silverjuke API.

-A plugin is a compiled .so, .dll- or .dynlib-file that is loaded together with Silverjuke.
+A plugin is a compiled .so, .dll- or .dylib-file that is loaded together with Silverjuke.
 Plugins can be written in nearly any language that can create eg.
 DLLs.